Military aviation

 The remains of the tower can be seen here today - the brick walls.
 As the barrage is relatively high, you can even see the Lithuanian oil refinery in Mažeikiai on a clear day.

-Memorial place of General Pēteris Radziņš
+Memorial site of General Pēteris Radziņš

 Zeppelin hangars of Riga Central market